-The textbook/eText is Required for class (Chemistry The Central Science, Brown et al, 14th edition; can use copies on reserve at the Library); the student guide and solutions manual are Optional.
+The textbook/eText is Required for class (Chemistry The Central Science, Brown/LeMay/Bursten/Murphy/Woodward, 13th edition; can use copies on reserve at the Library); the student guide and solutions manual are Optional.
 Students that choose to use an alternate version of the textbook must do the extra work to align their reading/figures/problems with the current edition.

-Web access is Required for use of the ALEKS learning system (links/information are posted on Sakai sakai.luc.edu).
+Web access is Required for use of the MasteringChemistry homework system (can purchase code with textbook) and the ALEKS learning system (links/information are posted on Sakai sakai.luc.edu).
+Emails will be sent to the class via Sakai (to your Loyola account).
 Each student will need a scientific calculator - only calculators approved for use on the ACT exam are permitted - all calculator memory must be cleared prior to use on exams.
 Calculators cannot be shared between students.